tailwindlabs/prettier-plugin-tailwindcss/plugins.md

 # Plugin Support

 This plugin supports both Prettier v2 and v3.
-Here we detail the last known-working version when using third party plugins with v2 and v3.
+Here we detail known-working versions when using third party plugins with v2 and v3.

 | Plugin                                  | Prettier v2 | Prettier v3 |
 | --------------------------------------- | ----------- | ----------- |